wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-part-property-pane/includes/3-exercise-web-part-property-pane.md

 ![Screenshot of HelloPropertyPane web part in the SharePoint Workbench](../media/03-test-webpart-02.png)

-Open the proprty pane by selecting the pencil (edit) icon in the toolbar to the left of the web part:
+Open the property pane by selecting the pencil (edit) icon in the toolbar to the left of the web part:

 ![Screenshot of HelloPropertyPane's property pane](../media/03-test-webpart-03.png)